AJWest22/MS4/README.md

 ## **Features to be Added**

 This site has several feature to be added, I would like to do more with the profile app to give users more personalisation of their profile.
-So giving them the option to have their own profile picture and their social media accounts.
+So giving them the option to have their own profile picture.

+I would also like to add a star rating option to the reviews form, which can then be calculated into an average for the products.
+At the moment the star ratings are ones I have made up.